0xAX/linux-insides/Booting/linux-bootstrap-3.md

 * limit - 0xfffff
 * flags - 0xc09b

 What does it mean?
-Segement's base address is 0, limit (size of segment) is - `0xffff` (1 MB).
+Segment's base address is 0, limit (size of segment) is - `0xffff` (1 MB).
 Let's look on flags.
 It is `0xc09b` and it will be:

 ```
 1100 0000 1001 1011